isprojects/mstform/README.md

 -   `converters.integer`: value is an integer.

--   `converters.decimal({maxWholeDigits:x, decimalPlaces:y, allowNegative:z})`:
+-   `converters.decimal({maxWholeDigits:x, decimalPlaces:y, allowNegative:z})`.
+    You use this with the `decimal` mobx-state-tree type that is also exported by this library, like in this model:

+    ```js
+    const M = types.model({
+        d: decimal
+    });
+    ```

-    value is a `Decimal` instance (from `decimal.js-light`) that contains a decimal number with a maximum `maxWholeDigits` (default 10) before the period and a maximum of `decimalPlaces` (default 2) after the period.
-    `decimalPlaces` also controls the number of decimals that is initially rendered when opening the form.
+    So the value that the converter delivers is a `Decimal` instance (from `decimal.js-light`).
+It contains a decimal number with a maximum `maxWholeDigits` (default 10) before the period and a maximum of `decimalPlaces` (default 2) after the period. `decimalPlaces` also controls the number of decimals that is initially rendered when opening the form.
     With `allowNegative` (boolean, default true) you can specify if negative values are allowed.
 With `normalizedDecimalPlaces` you can set the amount of decimal places the converted number has.
 It should not be lower than `decimalPlaces`, but can be higher.
 If it is, the given number is automatically padded with additional decimal places set to 0.

     Conversion error types are: